Keyshia Cole Apologizes For Making VERZUZ Fans Wait Over An Hour… Explains The Real Reason

 Keyshia Cole is showing some growth y’all!

 On Saturday the singer went on Instagram Live to address her lateness to the Thursday night battle.
 Cole’s match against Ashanti was initially pushed back after Ashanti tested positive for COVID-19, then rescheduled again after cases spiked and the organizers decided to go back to remote battles.
 The battle moved forward on January 21st — but for a long time (over an hour) it seemed as if only Ashanti was going to show up.
-Keyshia brought longtime friend and collaborator Elijah Blake onto her live to talk about her tardiness.
+Keyshia brought a longtime friend and collaborator Elijah Blake onto her live to talk about her tardiness.
 She also revealed that she had been ready to start the battle — but the audio and visuals weren’t right.

 “I want to apologize for not sitting my a** in that seat.
 OK?
 Because I was there and I should’ve sat down.
 I should’ve just sat in the seat no matter if I felt like the visual wasn’t clear… they said my music wasn’t gonna be right or whatever it was.”